AXA Health Insurance Singapore

 Surgical Procedures

-While the AXA Shield Plans A and B offers "As Charged" full coverage for surgical procedures, do note that eligible surgeries are limited to those listed in the Ministry of Health's Table 1A to 7C of surgical procedures.
+While the HSBC Life Shield Plans A and B offers "As Charged" full coverage for surgical procedures, do note that eligible surgeries are limited to those listed in the Ministry of Health's Table 1A to 7C of surgical procedures.
 Exclusions listed in the above list will also be excluded from your coverage.
-The AXA Shield Standard Plan does not cover surgical procedures as charged.
-Any surgical procedures that are already listed and covered by your AXA Shield policy in other categories will not be eligible for this claim either.

 "As Charged" Full Coverage

-Although the AXA Shield Plans may at times offer full "As Charged" coverage for hospitalisation, wards, and certain inpatient and outpatient treatments, do note that you will be required to pay a 10% co-insurance out of pocket in cash, and may be subject to annual deductibles, and pro-ration factors.
+Although the HSBC Life Shield plans may at times offer full "As Charged" coverage for hospitalisation, wards, and certain inpatient and outpatient treatments, do note that you will be required to pay a 5% co-insurance out of pocket in cash, and may be subject to annual deductibles, and pro-ration factors.

 Choice of Doctor, Clinic, or Hospital

-To enjoy a cashless hospitalisation journey, do note that you will need to first attain a Letter of Guarantee (LOG) from AXA, and you will need to seek treatment with one of AXA's Shield panel General Practitioners (GP), specialists, or pre-authorised public and private hospitals.
+To enjoy a cashless hospitalisation journey, do note that you will need to first attain a Letter of Guarantee (LOG) from HSBC, and you will need to seek treatment with one of HSBC's Life Shield panel General Practitioners (GP), specialists, or pre-authorised public and private hospitals.

 Ward